shopcat1/shopcat1.github.io/noom-app/README.md

 Note: if you are planing on changing it in the live build, make sure to also change it in the public folder, otherwise on subsequent builds, you will lose the changes.

+## Rebuilding
+If you plan to rebuild the project, be sure to run `yarn install` in the root of the project.

 ## Available Scripts

 In the project directory, you can run: